RBK Half Race Day Information

 Baggage storage facilities will be available at Race HQ in the Market Place.
 Please note the organisers cannot accept responsibility for security and advise that competitors do not leave valuables in their bags.

 There will be portaloos available at the event, just a short walk from the race Start.
 These will be signed on the day.

 There will also be a small number of portaloos available on route at Hampton Court Station (approx 8.5 miles).

 Please note that we are not sending numbers out in the post in advance.
 You have the option of either:

-–Collecting your race pack from the Up and Running store in Kingston town Center.
-Collection times will be advertised in due course.
+–Collecting your race pack from the Up and Running store in Surbiton.
+Collection dates will be emailed out to all entrants.

 –Or alternatively from race registration on the day.
-If you are picking up your number on the day please arrive at least 1 hour early to allow time for this.
+If you are picking up your number on the day please allow plenty of time for this.
 Only the person who has entered the race should collect the race number.

 It is permitted to transfer race numbers to another person, but this should only be done in advance through the Race registration service operated by Sport Systems.
 This is a condition for entering the race and is extremely important especially in the event of illness or an accident during the event.
 It may also affect the results, and may mean someone getting a prize to which they aren’t entitled.
 If you would like to organise a transfer please contact: email@example.com

 Pin your race number on the FRONT of your running vest or ‘T’ shirt, where it is most visible for race officials.
 Runners who do not have a properly displayed number or are identified as running under the wrong name will be liable to disqualification.